 How does a criminal defense attorney prove innocence to murder?
 This is challenging but quite feasible nonetheless.
-The Costa Mesa attorneys will pair with private investigators, DNA experts, and research the scene to get evidence that works in the murder suspect's favor.
+Our Costa Mesa attorneys can pair with private investigators, DNA experts, and research the scene to get evidence that works in a murder suspect’s favor.

 If you are facing Murder in Costa Mesa, the criminal defense attorneys at MacGregor & Collins can help you.
 We will bring superior legal experience to aid you in this challenging time.
 Call us today at (888) 250-2865.